 I attended another Artscape performance last week.
 The musical “Reflection of A Forgotten Youth” focused on South African youth in 1976 and wasn’t like what I imagined.
-South Africa Youth Day June 16, 1976 “marked the beginning of the Soweto Uprising, a series of protests that escalated quickly around the country, especially in Cape Town”.…Read More
+South Africa Youth Day June 16, 1976 “marked the beginning of the Soweto Uprising, a series of escalating protests around the country, especially in Cape Town”.
+South Africa…Read More

 I enjoyed a performance of Cape Town’s 4 Tons of Fun at Alexander Theatre last night.
 They paid tribute to the “Queen of Soul” Aretha Franklin.
 Produced by Sthe Mfuphi, Soi Soi Gqeza, Bulelwa Sakayi, and Michelle Thomas, the show featured Aretha’s all-time favorites like “Respect,” “Natural Woman,” “Chain of Fools,” “A Deeper Love,” “Ain’t…Read More

 Fugard Theatre’s production of Kunene and the King is masterful!
 Talented, seasoned actors gave powerful performances capturing the audience’s full attention.
 John Kani’s new play presents the deep pent-up emotions of South Africans before and after the end of apartheid twenty-five years ago.
 No holds barred, it gets to the heart of things.
 My first…Read More

 Artscape Theatre Artscape Theatre is a favorite venue in Cape Town.
 Last night I attended a performance of I Capuleti e i Montecchi – The Capulets and Montagues.
 In this creative production, Cape Town Opera (CTO) collaborated with the University of Cape Town (UCT) Opera School to present Italian composer Vincenzo Bellini’s operatic work.
 Vincenzo…Read More